A newly published study reveals clues about possible water at seasonally dark streaks on Mars.

 The possibility of liquid water at or near the surface of Mars carries major ramifications for investigating whether life exists on Mars, since all known life relies on liquid water.
 Either liquid or frozen water near the surface could become an important resource for humans on Mars.
-Fresh crater impacts and other data have revealed water ice close to the surface at many locations in middle and high latitudes of Mars.
+Fresh crater impacts and other data have revealed water ice close to the surface at many locations in the middle and high latitudes of Mars.
 If RSL are indicators of water, they extend possible water-access sites to low latitudes.

 If water is involved in forming RSL, what is the mechanism?
 Seeking an answer, Chojnacki and five co-authors examined the geological context of canyonland RSL sites and also calculated how much water would need to be present if the streaks are due to liquid water seeping through a thin surface layer to darken the ground.

-Many of the sites where RSL were previously identified are on inner walls of impact craters.
+Many of the sites where RSL were previously identified are on the inner walls of impact craters.
 At that type of site, a conceivable explanation could be that an extensive underground layer holding water was punctured by the crater-forming impact long ago and still feeds warm-season flows.
 No such underground layer fits the ridge or peak shapes at several of the RSL sites in the new study.

 Another possible mechanism previously proposed for RSL is that some types of salts so strongly pull water vapor out of the Martian atmosphere that liquid brine forms at the ground surface.
 The new study bolsters the link between RSL and salts.
 Some sites bear bright, persistent streaks near the dark, seasonal ones.
-The bright streaks might result from salt left behind after evaporation of brine.
+The bright streaks might result from salt left behind after the evaporation of brine.

 “There are problems with the mechanism of pulling water from the atmosphere, too,” Chojnacki said.
 If it is seeping water that darkens RSL, the amount of liquid water required each year to form the streaks in the studied portion of Valles Marineris would total about 10 to 40 Olympic-size swimming pools (about 30,000 to 100,000 cubic meters), the researchers estimate.
 The amount of water vapor in the atmosphere above the whole Valles Marineris region is larger than that, but researchers have not identified a process efficient enough at extracting water from the atmosphere to get that much onto the surface.

-“There do seem to be more ways atmosphere and surface interact in the canyons than in blander topography, such as clouds trailing out of the canyons and low-lying haze in the canyons.” he said.
+“There do seem to be more ways atmosphere and surface interact in the canyons than in blander topography, such as clouds trailing out of the canyons and low-lying haze in the canyons,” he said.
 “Perhaps the atmosphere-surface interactions in this region are associated with the high abundance of recurring slope lineae.
 We can’t rule that out, but a mechanism to make the connection is far from clear.”